maplibre/maplibre/AI_POLICY.md

 Within our project, the additional time and cognitive load required to parse verbose or hallucinated responses is not sustainable.
 Your contributions are the heart of our community; this policy specifies the baseline standard under which maintainers will decline to spend time on contributions that dilute our efforts to integrate what you bring.

-## Contributor responsibility

-The expectations in this section apply to every contribution, with or without AI assistance.
-We make them explicit here because coding with AI assistance can easily pull contributors outside their domains of comfort and experience.

-In addition to the specific requirements listed below, please ensure your code, comments, and explanations are free of unnecessary repetition, vague assertions, or contradictory statements.

 ### Maintainer authority

 Maintainers are not obligated to debug or explain code on an author's behalf, nor to reproduce bug reports the filer has not verified.
 A contribution whose author cannot meet the expectations will be closed.
 Closing is not hostile; it is how maintainer time is protected.